tfh0007/Script-To-Compile-OS161-Kernel/README.md

 # What was Learned
 - Learned how MakeFile can be used to efficently build and run packages
 - Preformed many tasks after a single trigger
-- Offered different options for building the OS/161 Kernel with the help of MakeFile
+- Offered different options for building the OS/161 Kernel by using MakeFile